-I am all for getting creative in the kitchen.
-But sometimes, you just don’t want to mess around with a classic.
+I am all for getting creative in the kitchen, but sometimes, you just don’t want to mess around with a classic.
 Take chicken soup.
 Whether you call it “goldene yoich” (golden broth in Yiddish), “Jewish Penicillin,” or just plain old soup, not much can top the basic, soul-satisfying combination of tender chicken, carrots, celery, and onions swimming in soothing broth.

-Besides, people tend to get a little particular about what foods they expect to see on the Passover table.
+People tend to get a little particular about what foods they expect to see on the Passover table.
 So when the holiday rolls around, I make sure to give my friends and family what they want: pure, unadulterated, intoxicatingly fragrant chicken soup.
 When it comes to the matzo balls, however, I feel much more comfortable experimenting.
 Made from little more than eggs, matzo meal, and a little seltzer for lift, they make the perfect blank canvas for adding flavor.

-Often, I will chop a bunch of springy herbs like parsley or dill and fold them into the matzo ball batter.
-But this year, I had mushrooms on the brain — particularly a handful of beautiful shiitakes I spotted at my local food coop.
+I will often chop a bunch of springy herbs, like parsley or dill, and fold them into the matzo ball batter.
+But this year, I had mushrooms on the brain — particularly a handful of beautiful shiitakes I spotted at my local food co-op.

-Working on a whim, I softened some shallots in oil then added the mushrooms, which I chopped very fine, followed by some dried thyme to heighten the flavor.
+Working on a whim, I softened some shallots in oil, then added the mushrooms (which I chopped very fine), followed by some dried thyme to heighten the flavor.
 I stirred that whole mixture into the matzo balls before dropping them into a simmering pot of water to cook.

 Chicken Soup with Shallot-Shiitake Matzo Balls